brown9804/SAP-Overview/[notes]-SAP.md

 | SID	(SAP)  | System ID |
 | SNOW	 | Service Now Tool |

-## Active Control
+<h2 align="center"> Active Control   </h2>

 `DevOps Automation Technology, Engineered for SAP` <br/>
 Similar functionality of Transport Express.Delivers a fundamentally new approach to change and release with automation that enables companies to adopt agile development, DevOps and Continuous Delivery.

+<h2 align="center"> Dual Maintenance  </h2>

+<h2 align="center"> Application Management Security  </h2>

-## Landscape Management
+<h2 align="center"> Landscape Management    </h2>
 A landscape is defined as an arrangement of SAP servers.
 Based on SAP configurations, customizations and combinations of SAP and third-party modules.

 ### Types